The Use of Pharmaceutical and Non-pharmaceutical Grade Compound in Animals and Labeling Expectations

 Definitions

-- An injection: is a preparation intended for administration through the skin or directly into a blood vessel, organ, tissue, or lesion.
+- An Injection is a preparation intended for administration through the skin or directly into a blood vessel, organ, tissue, or lesion.

-- Compounding: is a practice in which a person combines, mixes, or alters ingredients of a drug to create a medication tailored to the needs of an individual patient(s).
+- Compounding is a practice in which a person combines, mixes, or alters ingredients of a drug to create a medication tailored to the needs of an individual patient(s).

 Requirements

-All agents used in animals must be listed in the IACUC protocol.
-In addition, the use of non- pharmaceutical-grade compounds must be clearly identified in the animal use protocol and approved by the IACUC.
+- The use of non-pharmaceutical-grade compounds must be clearly identified in the animal use protocol and approved by the IACUC.
 In the protocol, investigators should indicate:

 - Processes that will be used to ensure purity and sterility.

-- Final concentration (usually mg/ml)
+- Final concentration (usually mg/mL)

 - Date of Expiration